KremzeeqOrg/fruit-project-api-scraper/README.md

 - `app`: Application name e.g. `fruit-project-api-scraper`
 - `sourceApiName`: The name of the target API you would like to scrape.

-- Once the SSM parameter is fetched by the application, it scrapes api records from an external target API.
+- Once the SSM parameter is fetched by the application, it scrapes API records from an external target API.
-- It then transforms the api records so that only required fields defined in the fetched parameter are kept and a timestamp is added to each record.
+- It then transforms the API records so that only required fields defined in the fetched parameter are kept and a timestamp is added to each record.
 - All records are uploaded in batches to a target table in DynamoDB.

 The timestamp is added for each record, to help with traceability in terms of understanding when records were last updated in DynamoDB.